Contents

 The REVENUE_USD leg posts only when the margin is positive.
 An exact-par purchase (no spread) stays a two-leg cash move.

-Both conversions round up.
-Rounding the backing up keeps TRUST_CASH covering the whole spendable balance valued at par, so the books never read unbacked.
-Rounding the gross up to match keeps the margin at or above zero.
-The cost is at most one minor unit over the exact price.
+Both conversions round up — the backing so TRUST_CASH always covers the spendable balance at par, the gross so the margin never goes negative.
+The cost is at most one minor unit.

 Authorization